Adultism

-Adultism is "the power adults have over children".
-More narrowly, adultism is defined as "prejudice and accompanying systematic discrimination against young people".
-On a more philosophical basis, the term has also been defined as "bias towards adults... and the social addiction to adults, including their ideas, activities, and attitudes".
+Adultism is a bias or prejudice against children or youth.
+It has been defined as "the power adults have over children", or the abuse thereof, as well as "prejudice and accompanying systematic discrimination against young people", and "bias towards adults... and the social addiction to adults, including their ideas, activities, and attitudes".
+It can be considered a subtype of ageism, or prejudice and discrimination due to age in general.